 PROFESSOR OF ANTHROPOLOGY, BIOETHICS, NURSING AND PSYCHIATRY

 Other key contributions include the cultural interpretation of US psychiatric classification (1991) and the cultural construction and variation of depression (with Paul Farmer).
 Dr. Gaines is a contributing author of the Cultural Formulation Appendix of the American Psychiatric Association's Diagnostic and Statistical Manual IVth Edition (DSM IV) (2000).
 He coauthored an important article on the ethics of genetic testing in Alzheimer Disease (AD) (with Stephen Post, et al.,) that appeared in JAMA.
 He wrote the first study of AD in a minority culture.
 He has published in the American Anthropologist, Alzheimer Disease and Associated Disorders, Anthropological Quarterly, Research on Aging, Philosophy, Psychiatry and Psychology, Lancet Neurology and other journals as well as several encyclopedias (of Anthropology, Bioethics, and Medical Anthropology).
-Dr. Gaines has recently been asked by Springer to serve as editor of a new series of books that continues the Culture, Illness and Healing book series started by Arthur Kleinman.
+Dr. Gaines is the editor of two book series, both with Springer; Cultural Studies of Science and Medicine and Millennial Medical Anthropology.

 |OFFICE LOCATION:||Mather Memorial Building|